ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 }
 ```

-This SDL translates into the following merge config:
+Here, the `@merge` directive marks each type's merge query, and its `keyField` argument specifies a field to be picked from each original object as the query argument value.
+The above SDL translates into the following merge config:

 ```js
 merge: {